Nashville Medical Practice Marketing Agency

 Speaking to the dermatology residents at VUMC is a truly rewarding experience.
 I love seeing the young faces and receptive minds.
 I wish something like this was an option when my wife went through derm residency years ago.
 I think it would have empowered her to ask a few more questions—or to even ask questions in the first place.
 Not that she’s shy (far from it!).
 But I think she was so focused on medicine that business came second—or fifth… That is as it should be, I suppose.
 But as a conscientious and curious marketer myself, part of my job is to train future curious marketers.
 And if I had to say one thing about each year’s dermatology residents, it would be this: These physicians ask the right questions and I think they will make good marketers.

-2. I’m also now at the point where I have been providing SEO and reputation management advice to hospitals and politicians for as long as the residents have been alive.
+- I’m also now at the point where I have been providing SEO and reputation management advice to hospitals and politicians for as long as the residents have been alive.
 It’s weird to get used to, but I’m happy to be a very small part of the business training offered to the new crop of dermatology residents at VUMC.
 My song to them: The Kids are Alright!
 (For anyone reading this who is under 40 or 50 years of age, it’s a compliment.
 Just click the link and enjoy…)As the spouse of a physician, I get that the day-to-day challenges of practice management and hope to alleviate some of that.
 Finding a reputable medical practice marketing partner to help with WordPress Web design, SEO, online stores, and maintenance and security can be daunting.
 But it is possible.
 Our job is to take as much of that as we can off your plate.
 So if you are a medical practice—dermatology or otherwise—or a dental / orthodontics practice that would like to work with a firm that already understands HIPAA and has truly been walking the walk for decades, we’d love to talk … the talk.Take a look at our SEO pricing guides and we can chat about your SEO goals and strategy.
 Also be sure to check out our WordPress Website Design services and our WordPress website monthly maintenance and security service where we will not only keep your site safe, but also update and backup your WordPress Website for you.
 It’s like having your own in-house Web team, but at a fraction of the cost.
-We look forward to hearing from you.